statickidz/coolify-oci-free/README.md

 For more information, take a look at his landing page at [coolify.io](https://coolify.io).

+## OCI Free Tier Overview
+Oracle Cloud Infrastructure offers a Free Tier that provides a limited number of resources for free, including VM.Standard.E2.1.Micro instances, which come with 1 OCPU and 1 GB of RAM.
+These instances are suitable for light workloads and testing environments like Coolify.

+The Free Tier also includes networking and storage options that will allow you to run small-scale applications without incurring any costs, as long as the limits are respected.
+For more details, refer to [OCI Free Tier](https://www.oracle.com/cloud/free/).

 ## Prerequisites

 Before deploying, ensure you have the following: